adangert/JoustMania/README.md

 Hardware
 ---------------------------
-I am currently selling fully set up Joustmania devices (pi 4gb model, case, bluetooth dongle, sd card) for $140 (or the tiers on [patreon](https://www.patreon.com/adangert)) with included shipping domestically.
+I am currently selling fully set up Joustmania devices (pi 4gb model, case, bluetooth dongle, sd card) for $200 with included shipping domestically.
 If you would like to inquire about purchasing a fully setup Joustmania device, please reach out to joustmaniagame@gmail.com

 If you would like to build your own device you will need the following: